vollpe-git/vollpe-rice-shell/README.md

 * **Center:** **Hyprland** Workspace indicator.
 * **Right:**
   * **Volume Slider:** Click icon to mute, click percentage to round to the nearest multiple of 5, scroll or drag to adjust volume by steps of 5.
+  * **Battery:** shows battery and time left to full or empty when hovering with mouse
   * **Bluetooth Menu:** Quick toggle and device settings popup.
   * **Network Settings:** Interface selection with Wi-Fi network scanning, connection, and disconnection management.
   * **Clock:** Current time and date.